001DEEPANSHU/APS-Fault-Detection/docs/index.rst

    sensor

-Check out the :ref:`modindex` section for module information
+Check out the :ref:`modindex` section for source code information

+You can visit the `github repository for this project here`_.

+.. _`github repository for this project here`: https://github.com/001DEEPANSHU/APS-Fault-Detection

    -------------------
    Indices and tables